xenpac/Linux-DVB-S2-example/README.md

 There are no parameters as everything is hardcoded for simplicity.

-It assumes you have your Sat-Tuner connected via LNB to the Astra satelite.
+It assumes you have your Sat-Tuner connected via LNB to the Astra satellite.

 If everything runs well, RTL Teletext data is saved in a file named "ttdata.bin" .